Esther Buckley: Legacy

 Buckley said that her purpose in life was to teach with intensity and strength because it was God's will that she do so, even though she was well past eligibility for teacher retirement.
 Her connection to the Republican Party, she said was an outgrowth of her religious philosophies and family upbringing.

 Days after her death, Texas A&M International University established a special memorial scholarship in Buckley's name.
 She earned her master's degree from the institution when it was known as Laredo State University.
 TAMIU President Ray Keck said, "We thought it would be a fitting way to honor a remarkable educator and, in turn, help to make an important difference in the lives of other students seeking to complete their higher education at TAMIU."

 On March 28, 2014, Buckley was posthumously honored with inclusion into the Martin High School "Tiger Legends".
 The Association of Texas Professional Educators recognized Buckley with an honorary resolution during its 2013 House of Delegates meeting.

+In 2025, Buckley was honored again when trustees of the Laredo Independent School District voted to name its Early College High School at Raymond and Tirza Martin High School in Buckley's honor.